-- (a) Will I be carrying on my activities by way of business (applicable only to Regulated Activities)? - (b) Will my activities be, or include, Regulated Activities, Market Activities or Ancillary Services? - (c) If so, will I be carrying them on in the AIFC? - (d) Whether my activities will or may be exempt? - (e) If not, will my activities be outside the scope of regulation by the AFSA?
+- (a) Will I be carrying on my activities by way of business (applicable only to Regulated Activities)? - (b) Will my activities be, or include, Regulated Activities, Market Activities or Ancillary Services? - (c) If so, will I be carrying them on in the AIFC? - (d) Whether my activities will or may be excluded or will or may I be exempt? - (e) If not, will my activities be outside the scope of regulation by the AFSA?